Abecid/abecid.github.io/_pages/about.md

   limit: 3 # leave blank to include all the blog posts
 ---

-I am interested in embodied simulations.
+I am interested in embodied generative simulations.

 The intersection of 3D representations and distribution matching generative models boils my beans.